freedbygrace/ActiveDirectoryManager/README.md

 For manual deployment instructions, refer to the [Deployment Guide](DEPLOYMENT.md).

+#### Kubernetes Deployment

+For Kubernetes deployment instructions, refer to the [Kubernetes Deployment Guide](docs/kubernetes-deployment.md).

 ## API Documentation

 The API is thoroughly documented using the OpenAPI specification (Swagger):